mikestarrdev/Crypto-Portal/README.md

 # Project description:

-- This was the final project during my time as a software engineering bootcamp student Flatiron.
+This was the final project during my time as a software engineering bootcamp student Flatiron.
 The requirements were to create a fullstack app using the following technologies: Ruby on Rails, JavaScript, React, CSS, HTML.
-It was a solo project, so I decided on the idea because of my enthusiasm for cryptocurrency, and a desire to gain more experience building React frontends
+It was a solo project, so I decided on the idea because of my enthusiasm for cryptocurrency, and a desire to gain more experience building React frontends.

+The Flatiron Software Engineering program was a 15 week program.
+This project was a culmination of ~10 months of coding experience.
+15 weeks in the bootcamp, and the rest self-taught.

 # features: